Wilmslow Road bus corridor: Route 43

-Route 43 is operated by Metroline Manchester, running every 10 to 30 minutes.
-It operates from Manchester to Withington, then on to Manchester Airport via Northenden and Wythenshawe.
-It is the only bus route the runs every day year round, even on Christmas Day and New Year.
-Along with route 42, it was the first Stagecoach routes to use hybrid Alexander Dennis Enviro400H double-deckers.
+Route 43 is operated by Metroline Manchester, running every 10 to 30 minutes, 24 hours a day.
+It operates from Manchester to Withington, then on to Manchester Airport, via Northenden and Wythenshawe.
+It is the only bus route the runs every day of the year.
+Along with route 42, it was one of the first Stagecoach routes to use hybrid Alexander Dennis Enviro400H double-deckers.